TeamOverdrive/Rover_Main/README.md

 ## FTC app for 2753

- Main Repository for FTC 2753 Team Overdrive
+ Main Repository for FTC 2753 Team Overdrive Robot Controller

 #### Libraries Used